 All of that made Tempest finally stepping up and showcasing his powers a sight to see.
 It was a clear reminder of how powerful the character can be when allowed to shine.
 This showcase of his powers along with the light-hearted banter that concluded Aquaman: Deep Dives #3 was all a good example of how much potential Tempest has when written correctly.

-Through the story with the serpent that was attacking Manhattan, Orlando was able to add more to the mythology of Atlantis.
-We are seeing with each issue of Aquaman: Deep Dives that this has been an important aspect for the series to be establishing.
-By making this choice Orlando and other writers are showing readers that Aquaman reach does not end with Atlantis.
+Through the story of the serpent that was attacking Manhattan, Orlando was able to add more to the mythology of Atlantis.
+We are seeing with each issue of Aquaman: Deep Dives that this has been an important aspect of the series to be establishing.
+By making this choice Orlando and other writers are showing readers that Aquaman’s reach does not end with Atlantis.
 There is a whole world and history that Atlantis is connected to that goes beyond the main city.

 V Ken Marion’s artwork throughout Aquaman: Deep Dives #3 was solid.
 Marion got over the scope of the crisis that Aquaman and Tempest were dealing with as the serpent’s rage only made things worse.
 The fear people had made the sense of urgency in Aquaman and Tempest saving them be at the forefront of the story.
 It made how both heroes were able to save the day even more impressive.

 The Bad: While Tempest had a good character during Aquaman: Deep Dives #3 the meaning of that arc will fall flat for those that don’t know some of his past.
 If you don’t have some background on Tempest’s history then the reason why he was against using his full power will be lost on you.
 The way Tempest held back made him look like he was still a rookie who just became a sidekick, not a hero who has years of experience under his belt.